cmints/website/pages/contribute/translation.md

 ![](/images/contribute/translation-drop-down.png)

 {choose-language-p[Paragraph in 'Choose a language' step]
-Note: In case you can't find the langauge you want to translate into, please file an issue in [website's Github repository](https://github.com/cmints/website/issues).
+Note: In case you can't find the language you want to translate into, please file an issue in [website's Github repository](https://github.com/cmints/website/issues).
 }